Xiaohong-Deng/algorithms/discrete-opt/graph-coloring/README.md

 Or we just randomly pick a node?

-Randomness: gcc/MinGW has `random_device` deterministic behaviors on Windows.
+Randomness: gcc/MinGW64 has `random_device` deterministic behaviors on Windows.
 Use Boost or change platform.

-Now C++ implementation running time on `node_to_neighbors` and `naive_greedy` is twice slower than python.
-Need to change data structures

 If move data structures used in python to c++ directly, performance drops.
 Try array as much as possible.
 Try `unordered_map` which is hash table whereas `map` is BST.